gustavoveronese/markdown-cv/index.md

 ## Professional Experience

+`Jan/2021 - now`
+__Amazon Web Services (AWS)/CloudWatch - Software Dev.
+Manager__

+CloudWatch is a vital component of Amazon Web Services' (AWS) monitoring and observability suite, designed to empower AWS users with real-time insights into the health and performance of their cloud resources.
+It allows users to set up automated alarms based on customizable thresholds, enabling rapid response to potential issues and ensuring optimal operational efficiency within the AWS ecosystem.
+As a Senior Development Manager (SDM) at AWS, I lead a team of 9 talented engineers responsible for the development and enhancement of internal monitoring tools and the critically important AWS service, CloudWatch Alarms.
+With a focus on hiring, coaching, and promotion, I've successfully contributed to team growth in a short time window, and spearheaded the launch of multiple senior team goals.
+My dedication to fostering growth, innovation, and excellence within the team has driven our continuous improvement in delivering top-tier cloud monitoring solutions.

-`Mar/2019 - now`
+`Mar/2019 - Jan/2021`
 __Banco Modal/Modalmais - Dev.
 Manager__

 Modalmais is one of the first entrants into digital banking in Brazil.
 It has nearly $2 billions under custody, and more than 1 million clients.
-Leader of Risk Managament tecnhology team, responsible for the data infrastructure pipeline the provides low latency data for the risk management team.
+Leader of Risk Managament tecnhology group, responsible for the data infrastructure pipeline the provides low latency data for the risk management customer team.
+Managed 4 teams, with a total of 20 Software Engineers.

 `2010 - Feb/2019`
 __Accenture, Applied Intelligence, Senior Software Engineering Manager__